mnemnion/JLpeg.jl/README.md

 JLpeg provides a fast PEG engine for matching patterns in strings, using a bytecode virtual machine based on the pioneering work of [Roberto Ierusalimschy](https://www.inf.puc-rio.br/~roberto/docs/peg.pdf).

 Compared to regular expressions, PEGs offer greater power and expressivity, being, in a sense, a formalized and extended version of the deviations from regular languages offered by production regex engines such as PCRE.
-PEGs are able to parse recursive rule patterns, employ lookahead and lookbehind predicates, and avoid the sort of worst-case complexity the regex is prone to for most useful patterns.
+PEGs are able to parse recursive rule patterns, employ lookahead and lookbehind predicates, and avoid the sort of worst-case complexity the regex is prone to, for most useful patterns.

 Compared with parser combinators, a more common algorithm for matching PEG grammars, the approach taken by this package is superior.
 A bytecode interpreter allows several key optimizations which parser combinators do not allow; generally such libraries choose between a naive backtracking algorithm with bad time complexity and a memorizing packrat algorithm which trades this for bad space complexity, with consequent memory pressure.
 JLpeg generates programs which may be inspected and modified, and uses an innovative thrown-label pattern to allow excellent error reporting and recovery.